tms-gvd/tms-gvd.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Student at the French engineering school Centrale Lille, I am currently pursuing a double degree at the University of Lille in the MSc of Data Science.
-In parallel, I am doing a master in quantitative finance at IAE Lille.

 *Looking for internship opportunities, starting in April for 4 months.*

-*NB: this site was launched in October 2022 and it is not complete, I am still working on it.*